WanderingSpaceThinker/nonexistence/_posts/2021-09-28-The-color-of-your-mind.md

 If the hue is your psychotype, we can imagine saturation represents how *pronounced* your psychotype is, while the lightness could be the ratio of introspection to extrospection...
 Or other things.
 Or maybe the color analogy doesn't have enough parameters, and we would need something more abstract.

 Still, the concept of attributing a color hue to your psychotype is easily understandable, so I'd like you to keep it in mind.
-Now, in the absence of a test, we can't determine what color you are so, feel free to pick one yourself.
+Now, in the absence of a test, we can't determine what color you are, so feel free to pick one yourself.
 I'll take this one:

 ![blue]({{ site.baseurl }}{{ page.images[1].image_path }})
 <p class="legend">No... that's... absolutely not my favorite color...</p>